 We have more from around the Southwest Division:

-- Cooper Flagg remains out for the Mavs‘ game against the Kings on Thursday, Curtis notes (via Twitter).
+• Cooper Flagg remains out for the Mavericks‘ game against the Kings on Thursday, Curtis notes (via Twitter).
 This will mark the fifth absence in a row for Flagg, who is dealing with a midfoot sprain, after he had previously missed just four games all season.
-Even if Flagg were to miss extended time, he’s not in danger of missing out on end-of-year awards, as the 65-game rule does not apply to Rookie of the Year, Marc Stein adds (Twitter link).
+Even if Flagg were to miss extended time, he’s not in danger of missing out on any end-of-year awards, as the 65-game rule does not apply to Rookie of the Year or All-Rookie.

-- Having traded Jaren Jackson Jr. for picks and unproven players and with Ja Morant‘s future with the team still undecided, the Grizzlies are in need of a new face of the franchise, and Damichael Cole of the Memphis Commercial Appeal wonders if Cedric Coward can step into that role.
-Cole writes that Coward is notably self-assured for a rookie, something echoed by people within the team.
+• Having traded Jaren Jackson Jr. for picks and unproven players and with Ja Morant‘s future with the team still up in the air, the Grizzlies may be in need of a new face of the franchise, prompting Damichael Cole of the Memphis Commercial Appeal to wonder if Cedric Coward can step into that role.
+As Cole writes, Coward is notably self-assured for a rookie.
 “He’s a very mature kid for his age,” coach Tuomas Iisalo said.
 “I think that’s a very valuable commodity to have.”
-Coward has been injured since early February, but has still been very engaged with the team, both during games and practices.
-“It’s inspiring for him to be able to have the confidence to come into an NBA team with guys a lot older than him and be able to have the voice he has,” teammate Jaylen Wells said.
-“He’s not afraid to speak up . . .
-It’s definitely inspiring.
-You can see how natural of a leader he is.”
-As for Coward, he’s trying to keep a level head with the prospect of such expectations being placed on his relatively inexperienced shoulders.
+Coward has been injured since early February, but has still been very engaged with the team, both during games and practices, teammate Jaylen Wells noted.
+For his part, Coward is trying to keep a level head with the prospect of such expectations being placed on his relatively inexperienced shoulders.
 “You just try to make the best of whatever situation it is,” he said.
-“Whether it’s franchise cornerstone, whether it’s a building block — no matter what it is, the title doesn’t mean anything to me.“
+“Whether it’s franchise cornerstone, whether it’s a building block — no matter what it is, the title doesn’t mean anything to me.

-- Mason Plumlee knows he’s likely not in for major minutes with the Spurs, but he’s excited to take advantage of whatever opportunities present themselves, Tom Orsborn writes for the San Antonio Express-News.
+• Mason Plumlee knows he won’t be playing major minutes with the Spurs, but he’s excited to take advantage of whatever opportunities present themselves, Tom Orsborn writes for the San Antonio Express-News.
 “I think I’ve seen guys check in for five minutes and turn a game around,” he said.
 “That’s the way I look at it.”
-The soon-to-be 36-year-old is inactive due to “return to competition reconditioning,” but he says he feels great and is ready to get started with an organization he’s long admired.
+The soon-to-be 36-year-old is inactive due to “return to competition reconditioning” as he makes his way back from groin surgery, but he says he feels great and is ready to get started with an organization he’s long admired.
 “When I came into the league (as a late-first round pick in 2013), the Spurs had all the guys that were winning championships, and I just remember them being so sharp in everything they did on the court, and you hear about how well it’s run behind the scenes and everybody gets hired (to become head coaches) out of here,” he said.
 “So you kind of know coming in that there’s something that works, there’s something unique.”